Jessica Brungo

 Jessica Kathryn Brungo (born April 16, 1982) is an American women's basketball player formerly with the Connecticut Sun of the Women's National Basketball Association (WNBA).
-She was selected 16th overall in the 2004 WNBA Draft out of Penn State.
+She was selected 16th overall in the 2004 WNBA draft out of Penn State.
+During her senior season, Jessica helped led her team to the Elite Eight, where they fell to the eventual national champion, Connecticut.
 During her career at Penn State, she scored 1,143 points, and grabbed 649 rebounds.
 She played for basketball hall of famer Rene Portland.

 She is a graduate of North Allegheny High School in Wexford, Pennsylvania.